 Greenhouse vegetable cultivation is increasingly moving towards hydroponic production for ecological reasons.
 To this aim, Novarbo has developed Mosswool® growing media.
 Now we are further developing and upscaling production with the support of EU Horizon 2020 programme.

-Mosswool® is the most sustainable and total costs saving growing media for vegetable cultivation.
+Mosswool® is the sustainable and total costs saving growing media for vegetable cultivation.
 Mosswool® slabs are made of sphagnum moss, which is harvested with a patented ecological method.
-Mosswool® saves money for the greenhouse farmer, because used slabs can be composted together with crop residues.
+Mosswool® can save money for the greenhouse farmer, because used slabs can be composted together with crop residues.

 Mosswool® can be locally composted or recycled